Trump: GOP must fulfill health care promise

 "Not only am I not aware but when I talk to my Republican colleagues, at least of this morning, they were not aware," Schumer, D-New York, said.
 "No one knows what Leader McConnell is going to put on the floor and that's causing a lot of consternation, not just among Democrats but among Republicans as well."

+Sen. Rand Paul, R-Kentucky, a holdout on the bill, said confusion reigns among lawmakers.

+"We have no earthly idea what we will be voting on," Paul said on Fox News Monday afternoon.
+"Last week they said we're going to vote on a clean repeal.
+I said hooray, that's what we promised.
+Now I'm told it may be the new Senate leadership bill, which is a big insurance bailout that I'm not for and doesn't repeal Obamacare.
+So nobody has told us."

-Sanders: 'crulest' bill ever
+Sanders: 'cruelest' bill ever

 Vermont Sen. Bernie Sanders on Monday called the GOP health care legislation "the cruelest, most destructive and irresponsible piece of legislation" brought to the Senate in modern history.